-Two Benedicts: A Wandering Beggar and A Birthday for A Pope « Catholic Insight
+Two Benedicts: A Wandering Beggar and A Beleaguered Pope « Catholic Insight

 Benedict Labre saw everything and everyone sub specie aeternitatis, from the perspective of eternity, that this life provides no place of ultimate rest, but really is a pilgrimage, a path to our real home, where, as Pope Leo XIII wrote, only then will we truly begin to live.
 As Augustine warned centuries before, woe to those while journeying on the way and admiring the scenery, forget where they are going.

-By one of those curious ironies of providence, Pope Emeritus Benedict was born on this day a century and a half after the pilgrim saint’s death, and lived a life in many ways quite unlike Labre.
+By one of those curious ironies of providence, Pope Emeritus Benedict was born on this day a century and a half after the pilgrim saint’s death – a Holy Saturday, which signifies something, upon which Father Raymond de Souza waxes – and lived a life in many ways quite unlike Labre.
 Of course, the future Pope was baptized as Jozef Ratzinger, with little thought of what the future held when he came into the world in 1927.
 He would be elected Pope three days after his 78th birthday, on April 19th, 2005.
-Now, after his resignation in 2013 at the age of 86, the former Pontiff continues, with few exceptions, his nonagenarian life of seclusion, silence and prayer.
-Most of us wonder what the clear and precise mind of Benedict thinks of the current confusion and conflict in the Church, but, like most holy people, he keeps his cards close to his pectore, his heart, which as his life and his writing demonstrate, is filled with love for God and for his fellow men.
-Let us pray for the former Pope, that he does much hidden good in the time that remains to him.
+Now, after his controversial – and we all might say unfortunate – resignation in 2013 at the age of 86, the former Pontiff continued, with few exceptions, his nonagenarian life of seclusion, silence and prayer, until his own death earlier this year.
+Most of us wonder what the clear and precise mind of Benedict thought of the current confusion and conflict in the Church, but, like most holy people, he kept his cards close to his pectore, his heart, which as his life and his writing demonstrate, is filled with love for God and for his fellow men.
+Let us pray for the repose of the souls of the former Pope, for the good he did do in his service to the Church.

 Saint Benedict Joseph Labre, ora pro nobis!